 Are NHL Contracts Guaranteed?

-NHL contracts are binding agreements between players and NHL teams that state the terms and conditions of the partnership as well as the salary of the stated player.
-Different sports leagues have different rules when it comes to contracts.
-However, the topic we want to look at today is if the NHL contracts are guaranteed.
+NHL contracts are legally binding agreements between players and NHL clubs that outline the terms and circumstances of the partnership as well as the remuneration of the player mentioned.
+When it comes to contracts, each sports league has its own set of laws.
+The question we’d like to address today, however, is whether NHL contracts are guaranteed.

 Are All NHL Contracts Guaranteed?